DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/12 Properties of the Object Type.md

 [important] We recommend that you declare the object outside the configuration component to prevent possible issues caused by unnecessary re-rendering.

-If you use <a href="https://reactjs.org/docs/hooks-intro.html" target="_blank">React Hooks</a> and need to define a configuration object inside a function, wrap this object in the <a href="https://reactjs.org/docs/hooks-reference.html#usememo" target="_blank">useMemo</a> hook to preserve the object's reference between state changes:
+If you use <a href="https://reactjs.org/docs/hooks-intro.html" target="_blank">React Hooks</a> and need to define a configuration object inside a function component, wrap this object in the <a href="https://reactjs.org/docs/hooks-reference.html#usememo" target="_blank">useMemo</a> hook to preserve the object's reference between state changes:

     <!-- tab: App.js -->
     import React, { useState, useMemo } from 'react';